This Ambrotype of Pauline Cushman (1833-1893) by Mathew Brady's Studio hangs in the National Portrait Gallery in Washington, DC.

 at National Cemetery, Presidio

-The headstone in the National Cemetery today is clearly not the same stone, the shield surrounding the inscription is missing.
+The headstone in the National Cemetery today is clearly not the stone in the photo above, the shield surrounding the inscription is missing and the name is correct: “Pauline C. Fryer.”

 (photo by Don Morfe, Oct.
 11, 2006, HMdB.)